 Treatment for tonsil cancer might involve surgery to remove the cancer cells.
 Surgeons might be able to access small cancers through your mouth.
 Larger cancers might require opening up the neck.
 Other treatment options might include radiation therapy and chemotherapy.

-- Get HPV vaccinations to prevent HPV infection, before your first time sex.
+4. Get HPV vaccinations to prevent HPV infection before your first-time sexual contact.
 The Centre for Disease Control and Prevention recommends that all pre-teen girls and boys to have HPV vaccination.

 5. See your doctor and dentist routinely.
 By examining your mouth, they can help detect tonsil cancer early.

 Similar to other cancers, treatment success depends on when the disease is detected.
 The earlier treatment starts, the better chances of survival.
 HPV-related tonsil cancer has about 85% five-year survival rate.